pyokagan/pycsdl2/docs/api/audio.rst

    :param driver_name: The name of the desired audio driver.
    :type driver_name: str or None

+.. function:: SDL_AudioQuit()

+   Use this function to shut down audio if you initialized it with :func:`SDL_AudioInit`.

 Opening and Closing an Audio Device
 -----------------------------------
 SDL provides 2 methods for accessing audio devices.
 The recommended way is to